Suspended lineman Richie Incognito says this storm will pass

-"He was really kind of a big teddy bear off the field.
-My wife actually loved him," he said.
+“He was really kind of a big teddy bear off the field.
+My wife actually loved him,” he told CNN.

 The Sporting News takes a yearly poll of NFL players, and in 2009 they dubbed Incognito the dirtiest player in the league.